Best Hotels in Stockholm: Grand Hotel, Gamla Stan & Södermalm Design (2026)

 Price: SEK 2,500–8,000/night (~€217–695) | Location: Södra Blasieholmshamnen 2, Norrmalm

-Lydmar Hotel occupies the extraordinary waterfront building immediately adjacent to the Grand (the extraordinary Nationalmuseum pier view from both properties) — the extraordinary design (the contemporary art and photography collection throughout), the extraordinary Lydmar Bar (the most fashionable hotel bar in Stockholm — the hotel has been a center of Stockholm’s music and arts scene since the 1990s), and the excellent restaurant.
+Lydmar Hotel occupies the waterfront building immediately adjacent to the Grand, sharing the same Nationalmuseum pier view.
+A contemporary art and photography collection runs throughout the building, and the Lydmar Bar is the most fashionable hotel bar in Stockholm — the hotel has been a center of the city’s music and arts scene since the 1990s.
+The restaurant is excellent as well.

 Gamla Stan (Old Town)